• Skip to primary navigation

 Cut the excess pastry with scissors to about ⅓ of an inch around the tart pan.

-• Bake until phyllo pastry is golden and egg mixture is bubbly, 25 to 30 minutes.
-If it looks like it has too much liquid on top it's okay, it will set after you take it out of the oven.
+• Bake until the phyllo pastry is golden and the egg mixture is bubbly for 25 to 30 minutes.
+If it looks like it has too much liquid on top, it's okay; it will be set after you take it out of the oven.

-Serve with rosemary leaves and a drizzle of honey, warm or at room temperature.
+Serve with rosemary leaves, a drizzle of honey, and walnuts.
+The tart can be enjoyed warm or at room temperature.

 Notes